Mental Health First Aid (MHFA) Training

 Key tenets of the training are identifying signs and symptoms of this behavior change for those we know and understanding the cumulative signs and symptoms for persons we don't know.
 Discussions surrounding how to support self or others during these challenging times and organizational and community professional resources to assist when appropriate.

-Training may be tailored to the organizations needs regarding establishing a workplace violence prevention program and proper workplace violence investigation techniques and available investigative resources.
+Additional consultation may be tailored to the organizations needs regarding establishing a workplace violence prevention program and proper workplace violence investigation techniques and available investigative resources.
+Training concludes with discussions centered around Team member response during a critical incident and organizational Leadership response and resources following a traumatic event.

 Escalation Avoidance/ De-Escalation Training